Police-Data-Accessibility-Project/docs/meta/about/staff/github-issue-template.md

 ### Requirements

-* Describe the required functionality.
+* Required functionality.

 ### Tests

-* Describe what we should test for and how it should be tested, if applicable.
+* Anything we should test for?
+How should it be tested?

+### Docs

+* What docs should be updated?
+Link to related docs changes in the PR.

 ### Open questions

-* Describe any uncertainties or anything we're flexible about.
+* Any uncertainties?
+Anything we're flexible about?